 How is appendicitis diagnosed?

 Your tummy (abdomen) will be examined to assess where you are tender.
 This includes pushing into the tender areas to see if your muscles can relax, and where you are most tender.
-Blood tests may also help diagnosis.
-Urine testing is done to rule out urine infection, and women are usually offered pregnancy tests.
-Trials of a urine test looking for a protein called LRG are also continuing, which may help in diagnosis.
-Levels of LRG are very raised in the urine in appendicitis.
-However, this test is not yet widely available.
+Blood tests may also help when diagnosing appendicitis.

 Sometimes a surgeon advises to wait and see for a few hours or so while you are being monitored in hospital.
 This allows some time to see if your symptoms progress to a more definite diagnosis, or even if they change or go away.
 Antibiotic medicine will usually be given in this time.

-Some people develop pain that is similar to appendicitis but which is caused by other conditions.
+Some people develop abdominal pain that is similar to appendicitis symptoms but which is caused by other conditions.
 For example:

 - Pelvic inflammatory disease.

 - Inflammation of the large bowel (large intestine) - a condition called colitis.

 - Inflammation of the first part of the large bowel (the caecum) itself - sometimes seen in Crohn's disease.